Koenkk/zigbee2mqtt.io/docs/guide/faq/README.md

 - If you are using a Raspberry Pi, try disconnecting any other USB devices.
 If after that pairing works, try connecting the USB devices via a powered USB hub.
 - Make sure that any other Zigbee networks/hubs are powered down.
 When you e.g. want to pair an IKEA bulb which was first paired to the IKEA gateway make sure to power down the IKEA gateway.
 If that doesn't help also try powering down all devices that are connected to the IKEA hub.
 - If it's a battery powered device, try replacing the battery.
+- You are running an older firmware, make sure the latest firmware is installed.
 - You've hit the device limit of the coordinator, especially occurs when using the CC2531 or CC2530 in combination with the source routing firmware.
 Try reflashing the coordinator and immediately pair the device after starting Zigbee2MQTT.
 - Try pairing the device closer to the coordinator.
 - CC2531/CC2530 coordinator only: